pgaijin66/pgaijin66/README.md

 📦  All the repositories in here are the storage for whatever technical things i have been working on lately, mostly for my own gratification.
 If anyone finds it useful or interesting, even better.

-📚  I love reading tech books and have started sharing key takeaways of all the books i read.
+📚  I love reading tech books.
 You can find it here [books](https://99devops.com/books)

-🙋  I am looking to collaborate on projects related to system design, backend development and information security so, please reach out if you have such projects.
+🙋  I am looking to collaborate on projects related to system design, backend development and information security so, please reach out.

 📫  Please feel free to reach out to me directly via [Linkedin](https://www.linkedin.com/in/prabeshthapa) if you want to talk about anything.
-I mean almost anything, tech or non tech, career advise, personal struggles etc and i will listen.
+I mean almost anything, tech or non tech, career advise, resume review, personal help etc and i will listen.
 I believe that *"A good friend is always better than money in the pocket"*.

 #### Content creation
 - [Medium](https://medium.com/@prabeshthapa)